MithrilJS/mithril.js/docs/stream.md

 console.log(fullName()) // logs "Mary Doe"
 ```

-Computed properties in Mithril are updated atomically: streams that depend on multiple streams will never be called more than once per value update, no matter how complex the computed property's dependency graph is.
+Computed properties in Mithril.js are updated atomically: streams that depend on multiple streams will never be called more than once per value update, no matter how complex the computed property's dependency graph is.

 ---